-Second Home, a London based co-working space (and I would add that this word doesn’t do justice to this beautiful and ambitious initiative – even though I haven’t visited there yet) for the tech and creative industries, announced it bought the Serpentine 2015 Summer Pavilion.
-For these who are not familiar with the Serpentine Pavilion, this an initiative that started in 2000 and aims to bring art to the public.
+Second Home, is a London-based co-working space (and I would add that this word doesn’t do justice to this beautiful and ambitious initiative – even though I haven’t visited there yet) for the tech and creative industries, announced it bought the Serpentine 2015 Summer Pavilion.
+For those who are not familiar with the Serpentine Pavilion, this initiative started in 2000 and aims to bring art to the public.
 The initiative was started by the Serpentine Gallery in Kensington Gardens, London.
-Each year, a well-known architect is invited to design the pavilion which is located in Hyde Park; through the years architects such as Zaha Hadid, Daniel Libeskind, Toyo Ito, Oscar Niemeyer and Frank Gerhy designed beautiful, mind-challenge and innovative pavilions.
+Each year, a well-known architect is invited to design the pavilion which is located in Hyde Park; through the years architects such as Zaha Hadid, Daniel Libeskind, Toyo Ito, Oscar Niemeyer, and Frank Gehry designed beautiful, mind-challenge and innovative pavilions.

-This year it was the Spanish architect’s office, Selgas-Cano, who designed the Second Home building as well, to design the pavilion.
+This year it was the Spanish architect’s office, Selgas-Cano, who designed the Second Homebuilding as well, to design the pavilion.
 After being presented to the public for 3 months the pavilions are removed; many of them have a second life when private customers or institutions are buying them.
-This summer it is the Second-Home co-working space which bought the pavilion.
+This summer it is the Second-Home co-working space that bought the pavilion.

 The story of Second Home and one of its founders, Rohan Silva, is an interesting one.
 Till 2013, Rohan was in the public sector where he served as Senior Policy Adviser to the British Prime Minister, David Cameron.
 He is responsible for the ‘Tech City’ initiative to support the growth of the technology cluster in East London and after leaving this position he started Second Home.
 He got it right.

 Creativity and startups go together.